MichaelSasser/aircrack-rtl8814au-dkms-git/README.md

 # aircrack-rtl8814au-dkms-git

-This is a Project for the AUR (Arch User Repository), but you can install the driver with this repository manuelly.
+This is a Project for the AUR (Arch User Repository), but you can install the driver with this repository manually.

 ## Manual installation